12 Best Dog-Friendly Beaches in New Jersey

 While you're in the neighborhood, check out The Dawg Joint, a local pet shop featuring grooming services, as well as healthy natural food and toys.

 Now for the rules: each dog must be licensed, vaccinated, and supervised by their owner.
 Owners are also responsible for cleaning up after their pet, and if the dog becomes aggressive, it will be asked to leave.
+To enter, head to either the Deal Lake Drive entrance or the northern entrance in Fisherman's Parking Lot.
+You won't be permitted to enter from the 8th Avenue entrance at the Boardwalk.

 Address: 1740 Ocean Avenue, Asbury Park, New Jersey